 Human trafficking is a growing reality in many communities and, unfortunately, correctional institutions are a primary recruitment venue.
 Many victims suffer from serious medical and mental health conditions, lack trusting relationships, and are reluctant to self-identify as victims.
 They cycle in and out of correctional systems on prostitution and drug-related charges.
 Learn how to address this issue by instituting policies, training, and other interventions that help break the cycle of victimization.

-List interventions available to effectively address human trafficking
+- List interventions that effectively address human trafficking in a correctional system